 Alternate payment methods include SEPA, Mint, Mobiamo, and TrustPay and a local payment application https://www.epay.bg/v3main/front which is the Bulgarian system for electronic payments launched in 1999 offering customers a way to make payments for goods and services with bank cards and Microaccounts and a way to receive online payments through their Microaccount.
 “EPay” LLC is a certified payment service provider (Level 1 Service Provider) in accordance with the rules of international card organizations.
 Since 2007, ePay.bg has the highest security certification from VISA and MasterCard.

 The Digital Payments market segment is led by consumer transactions and includes payments for products and services which are made over the Internet as well as mobile payments at point-of-sale (POS) via smartphone applications.
 The following are not included in this segment: transactions between businesses (Business-to-Business payments), bank transfers initiated online (that are not in connection with products and services purchased online), and payment transactions at the point-of-sale where mobile card readers (terminals) are used.

-Using applications for mobile eCommerce is rising especially with the millenniums.
+Using applications for mobile eCommerce is rising especially with the younger generation.
 It provides a fast and easy way to buy goods and services on the go.
-Excellent broadband network coverage and 3G and 4G service makes it very appealing to use.
+Excellent broadband network coverage—with 4G and 5G service—makes it very appealing to use.
 All major e-stores have developed mobile applications to complement their clients.

 Digital marketing technologies and techniques such as Search Engine Optimization (SEO), Search Engine Marketing (SEM), social media marketing, display advertising, digital campaigns are widely used in Bulgaria to make products, goods, and services more popular and targeted to the audience.